 Asthma affects people of all ages and genders.
-According to the Centers for Disease Prevention and Control (CDC), 8.3 percent of people in the United States have asthma.
-However, some people may be more likely to develop asthma than others.
+According to the Centers for Disease Prevention and Control (CDC),

 In this article, we look at whether different types of asthma have genetic links, other causes and risk factors of asthma, and treatments.

 All types of asthma can have a genetic component.
 Some different types of asthma include:

 - exercise-induced bronchospasm

 A person is more likely to develop asthma if they have a family history of the condition.
 This means that asthma can be genetic.
 Some researchers describe it as a "

 According to a

 However, genetics are not the only cause of asthma.
 Some people develop it when they have no family history of the condition.
 Likewise, a person may have a genetic tendency toward asthma but never actually develop it.

 Genetics play less of a role in asthma development later in life, so adult-onset asthma and occupational asthma are slightly less dependent on genes.

 A person can also develop asthma without any genetic predisposition for the condition.
 In fact, many environmental factors can cause a person to develop it.